 2100% up to $1000100% up to £1000100% up to €1000

-What’s that mean in dollars, over time?
-The house edge is the amount of money you can expect to lose (expressed as a percentage) every time you bet over the long run.
-(The long run is thousands or tens of thousands of hands–the more you play, the closer your results will get to the theoretical mathematical outcome.)
+What does that mean in dollars, over time?
+The house edge is the amount of money you can expect to lose –expressed as a percentage– every time you bet over the long run.
+The long run is thousands or tens of thousands of hands.
+The more you play, the closer your results will get to the theoretical mathematical outcome.

 So if you’re playing for $100 a hand at a typical blackjack table, you can expect to lose 50 cents per hand.
 That’s cheap entertainment, folks.
 Change the game to a 6/5 payout for a blackjack, and now you’re losing $1.89 per hand.
 That’s a big difference.
 The cost of your entertainment has gone up by a factor of almost four.
-Imagine if a movie ticket at one theater cost $9, and at another theater it cost $36.
-Which theater would you see a movie at?
+Imagine if a movie ticket at one theater cost $9, and at another theater, it cost $36.
+At which theater would you see the movie?
 You should be using the same kind of thinking when you’re analyzing casino games like blackjack.

-But keep this in mind too.
-Even if the house edge is low, if you play long enough, you’ll eventually lose all your money.
-The only difference between a house edge of 0.5% and a house edge of 1.89% is how long it will take you to lose all your money.
+But keep this in mind too – even if the house edge is low, if you play long enough, you’ll eventually lose all your money.
+The only difference between a house edge of 0.5% and a house edge of 1.89% is how long it will take to lose all your money.

 And what about this legend of blackjack players being able to make a profit?
-It takes more than basic strategy to make a profit at blackjack.
+It takes more than a basic strategy to make a profit in blackjack.
 You need a bigger strategy, and that usually means counting cards.
-Other ways of profiting at blackjack exist, like shuffle tracking and dealer tells, but counting cards is the most common way to get an edge over the casino.
+Other ways of profiting at blackjack exist like shuffle tracking and dealer tells, but card counting is the most common way to get an edge over the casino.

 How to Learn Basic Blackjack Strategy